vcavallo/catallax-ui/knowledge.md

     - Clean up event handlers before closing
     - Handle all WebSocket close codes (1000-1015)
     - Retry on any non-normal closure
+  - WebLN payments complete immediately but zap receipts may be delayed or missing
+  - WebLN payments complete immediately without waiting for zap receipt
+  - QR code payments wait for zap receipt before completing
+  - WebLN payments should still listen for zap receipt with fallback to synthetic event
+  - Always close subscription pools to prevent memory leaks

 ## Nostr Protocol Notes